 In 2019, SpaceX became the first private space agency to send a human-rated spacecraft to space and the first private agency to autonomously dock a spacecraft to the ISS.
 Musk has also unveiled the company’s plan to build the world’s largest, fully reusable rocket, currently scheduled for the 2020s.

 The history of NASA’s space missions is a fascinating story, and it’s the reason for much of our understanding of space.
 There is no doubt that without this veteran organization, we would have a primitive knowledge of our surroundings.

-For decades, NASA has been a cornerstone in space research in America.
-But now that the Elon Musk’s SpaceX has arrived into the big screen, it will be interesting to see how they will proceed in the near future.
+For decades, NASA has been a cornerstone of space research in America.
+But now that Elon Musk’s SpaceX has arrived on the big screen, it will be interesting to see how they will proceed in the near future.
 Will NASA make any major changes in its future projects?